 Car seat safety is a longggggg road and each stop along your child’s journey is important – not to be rushed or skipped!
 The number one car seat misuse I see is children being in the wrong stage seat.
 If your child has outgrown their car seat, it’s time to recycle the old one and purchase a new one that’s appropriate for their physical, mental, and developmental needs.

 Your child simply cannot be safe in their seat if they aren’t in the right one.
-Because this misuse is so prevalent, I offer consults specifically to help families choose the right car seat.
+Because this misuse is so prevalent, we offer virtual consults specifically to help families choose the right car seat.
 Choosing the right seat is complicated.
 There are so many things to consider when selecting the right car seat for your child and your family.
 Check your car seat user manual to know when it’s time to transition.
 There are specific manufacturer guidelines regarding height, weight, and car seat fit so you know exactly when your child has outgrown their car seat.

 4. Pick the right seat from the get-go